 Insert the DeviceId or multiple DeviceIds into the array in the PowerShell script from my github repository:

-Deploy an Endpoint Analytics Script to collect the values
+Deploy an Endpoint Analytics script to detect connected hardware

 First we deploy an endpoint analytics script to our clients to get the return value from the clients with the device manufacturer.